ogghst/grownode/docs/start.md

  - If everything runs well, you should see something like `Project build complete`
  - Plug your ESP32 into your USB port, take note of the COM port you are attached, and run `idf.py -p (PORT) flash`

+   > Note: Some boards requires a lower communication speed.
+In this case, you should use the command `idf.py -p (PORT) -b 115200 flash`

 ### Via Eclipse IDE